About Talking Drums

 supporting local businesses.

-Travel Adventures: Through our curated Travel Adventures, we will bring together likeminded travellers and, where possible, procure goods and services from local businesses, to contribute to the local economy.
+Travel Adventures: Through our Travel Adventures, we will bring together like-minded travellers and explore Africa!
+Where possible, procure goods and services from local businesses, to contribute to the local economy.
+Each itinerary has been carefully curated following extensive experience travelling to each destination, enabling them to be the most diversified and competitively priced.

 Marketplace: And lastly, our curated Talking Drums Marketplace will enable you to purchase select pieces, sourced from the continent.